 Since your teen’s prefrontal cortex is offline, they won’t hear you now.
 Moreover, immediate consequences take away the opportunity for your teen to reflect on their actions.
 Wait to deliver consequences until both you and your teen are calm and have had time think things through.
 A hidden benefit of delaying consequences is the ability to consult with your village.
 We are stronger together!
 Try a statement like this:

 How do we get good at this?
 We practice!
 Explore statements that feel true to you, and try them out.
-Get your partner bought in, your friends, your neighbor’s dog, whoever… And, practice with them!
+Get your partner bought in, your friends, your neighbor’s dog, whoever… And practice with them!
+Not every one of these tips will work with your unique teenager or in your family dynamic.
+We recommend trying out quite a few of them in different circumstances until you find a few that feel natural and work for your family.
+Check out these tips on setting limits and allowing for consequences here as well for more ideas on communicating with your teen.